cis-ds/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 library(palmerpenguins)
 ```

-Google defines a **grammar** as "the whole system and structure of a language or of languages in general, usually taken as consisting of syntax and morphology (including inflections) and sometimes also phonology and semantics".^[[Google](https://www.google.com/search?q=grammar)] Others consider a grammar to be "the fundamental principles or rules of an art or science".^[[Wickham, Hadley.
-(2010) "A Layered Grammar of Graphics". *Journal of Computational and Graphical Statistics*, 19(1).](https://www.tandfonline.com/doi/pdf/10.1198/jcgs.2009.07098)] Applied to visualizations, a **grammar of graphics** is a grammar used to describe and create a wide range of statistical graphics.^[[Wilkinson, Leland.
-(2005). *The Grammar of Graphics*.](https://newcatalog.library.cornell.edu/catalog/15414882)]
+Google defines a **grammar** as "the whole system and structure of a language or of languages in general, usually taken as consisting of syntax and morphology (including inflections) and sometimes also phonology and semantics".[^google] Others consider a grammar to be "the fundamental principles or rules of an art or science".[^hadley] Applied to visualizations, a **grammar of graphics** is a grammar used to describe and create a wide range of statistical graphics.[^wilkinson]

 The **layered grammar of graphics** approach is implemented in [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html), a widely used graphics library for R. All graphics in this library are built using a layered approach, building layers up to create the final graphic.